elizarov/SerializationByConvention/README.md

 can be immediately analyzed, all their `writeXXX` and `readXXX` methods found, and, for each type they support, the corresponding trivial implementations can be derived.
 The only thing that is lacking here is any kind of a signal to the compiler that it shall be done.

-> This strongly suggests that `DataOutputWriter` and `DataInputReader` interfaces shall be marked with some dedicated annotation to provide such a signal to the compiler.
+> We can use `SerializationOperator` annotation for this purpose.
-This annotation would prompt compiler to emit the corresponding automatically generated implementations for all the data types supported by `writeXXX` and `readXXX` functions.

-> But what happens with externally defined `writeXXX`/`readXXX` extensions to `DataOutput`/`DataInput` interfaces?
+This annotation would prompt compiler to emit the corresponding automatically generated implementation fo annotated `writeXXX` and `readXXX` functions.
+This annotation has to specify the corresponding serialization interface, because externally defined `writeXXX`/`readXXX` extensions to `DataOutput`/`DataInput` interfaces don't provide a way for compiler to figure out what interface to automatically implement.
-They can bring support for new writeable/readable data types.
-Every time such extensions are defined, compiler shall generate the corresponding implementation of `DataOutputWriter` and `DataInputReader` interface for the corresponding data type.
-But how would compiler know about the interface it has to implement?
-This suggests that whenever an external `writeXXX`/`readXXX` extension is defined, it has to be somehow annotated with an annotation that refers to `DataOutputWriter` or `DataInputReader` interface or some other alternative approach shall be found.
+See also [Compressed JSON](#compressed-json) section for an alternative use of `SerializationOperator` annotation.

 Now `DataIO<MaybeInt>` implementation can be generated by compiler when it sees `@Serializable(DataIO::class) class MaybeInt(val value: Int?)`: